mawinkler/playground-one/docs/how-it-works/configurations.md

 The following chapters describe the different configurations on a high level, refer the the dedicated documentation for more details.

-## Virtual Private Cloud
+## Virtual Private Cloud and Network

-*Configuration located in `awsone/1-vpc`*

-This, very simple configuration just creates a VPC with actually no content.
-Solely DNS and the VPC CIDR is defined.

-## Network

 *Configuration located in `awsone/2-network`*